jakob949/Curation_of_MIBiG_DB_using_NLP/README.md

 ### Fun and Learning

 - `Attention_made_simply.py`: A script that explains the self-attention mechanism in transformer models with simple base Python and NumPy implementations.

+### Datasets

+All datasets can be found in code/datasets.

+### Figures

+Already maded figures can be found in code/figures

 ## Getting Started